medusajs/medusa/docs/content/deployments/server/deploying-on-microtica.md

 You can read more about the built-in environment variables, as well as how to specify custom environment variables in the Medusa backend runtime [in Microtica documentation](https://docs.microtica.com/medusa-server?utm_source=medusa&utm_medium=docs&utm_campaign=medusa#z8li6).

+---

+## Automated deployments

+Any updates to the backend (e.g. updating the Medusa core version) are deployed automatically when changes are committed to the repository.
+Microtica will handle the entire process of building and deploying your application on your connected AWS account.